xflr6/features/docs/advanced.rst

 Customization
 -------------

-To customize the behavior of the feature sets, override the ``FeatureSet`` class-attribute of ``FeatureSystem`` with a subclass that implements your wanted features:
+To customize the behavior of the feature sets, override the :attr:`~.FeatureSystem.FeatureSet` class-attribute of :class:`.FeatureSystem` with a subclass that implements your wanted features:

 .. code:: python